Cbblr/codeocean-scraper/README.md

 ## Running

-Execute `java -jar path/to/jar exerciseUrl targetDirectory deadline`
+Execute `java -jar path/to/jar exerciseUrl targetDirectory deadline filesuffix`

 Parameter explanation:

-- *exerciseUrl:* URL to the statistics page of the exercise you want to download.
+- _exerciseUrl:_ URL to the statistics page of the exercise you want to download.
   Should have the format `https://codeocean.url/exercises/<someId>/statistics`.
-- *targetDirectory:* All downloaded submissions will be saved under this directory.
+- _targetDirectory:_ All downloaded submissions will be saved under this directory.
 The directory must already exist.
-- *deadline:* The deadline of the exercise, if a submission was made after the deadline, a file called `DEADLINE_EXCEEDED` will be created in the output directory.
+- _deadline:_ The deadline of the exercise, if a submission was made after the deadline, a file called `DEADLINE_EXCEEDED` will be created in the output directory.
 Must be of the form `YYYY-MM-DDThh:mm+tz:tz` (in other words, an ISO 8601 date & time, as accepted by `java.time.OffsetDateTime.parse`).
+- _filesuffix:_ All downloaded submissions will have the provided filesuffix.
+For example `py` for `example_submission.py`.

 ### Authentication